-Торіс Construction Operation Air quality Through the use of a Construction Environmental Management Plan (CEMP) and construction traffic management plans, no significant adverse effects are predicted.
+Topic Construction Operation Air quality Through the use of a Construction Environmental Management Plan (CEMP) and construction traffic management plans, no significant adverse effects are predicted.
 The majority of pollutants released would result in negligible adverse impacts at human health and ecological receptors.
 Based on screening assessments, potentially significant air impacts could occur from the release or formation of amine degradation products although no air quality standards or guidelines are predicted to be exceeded.
-Ammonia emissions from the process cannot at this stage be screened out as insignificant although no significant adverse effects are considered unlikely.
+Ammonia emissions from the process cannot at this stage be screened out as insignificant although no significant adverse effects are considered likely.
 Work is ongoing to determine the level of significance of effect and whether additional mitigation is required.
 This will be established prior to submission of the DCO application.
-Noise and Vibration If not properly managed, construction effects at certain residential receptors may be significant adverse for certain noisier activities, particularly at night- time should such works be required.
+Noise and Vibration If not properly managed, construction effects at certain residential receptors may be significant adverse for certain noisier activities, particularly at night-time should such works be required.
 However, through appropriate scheduling of construction activities, and restrictions on those activities taking place outside core working hours so they do not exceed the relevant limits, significant adverse effects can be avoided.
 Significant adverse daytime and night-time operational noise effects are predicted at certain noise sensitive receptors unless additional mitigation measures are applied.
 Potential design mitigation options are being considered to reduce effects such that they are considered not significant.
 These will be determined prior to submission of the DCO and presented in the ES.
 Landscape and Visual Amenity During construction, temporary significant adverse effects are expected to occur at a number of nearby visual receptors including residential properties and users of the canal and towpath.
 During opening and operation, significant adverse effects on a small number of visual receptors including residential properties and users of the canal and towpath are predicted.
 The design of the Project will aim to minimise adverse effects through optimised design and layout as well as appropriate use of materials and finishes.
 Flood Risk and Water Resources Through the use of a Construction Environmental Management Plan (CEMP), no significant adverse effects are predicted.
 Two small drainage ditches will be lost as a result of the Project.
 Through the implementation of habitat creation opportunities, including use of sustainable urban drainage systems (SuDS) within the surface water collection system, no significant effects are predicted.
 Biodiversity and Nature Conservation Through the use of a Construction Environmental Management Plan (CEMP), and adherence to relevant protected species legislation, no significant adverse effects are predicted.
 No direct effects on protected species or designated sites are predicted for the Project.
 There is some potential for adverse air quality effects on habitats containing species sensitive to ammonia, where levels at these sites are already above relevant thresholds.
-Ongoing assessments will determine whether additional mitigation is required and what biodiversity enhancement measures can be included within the DCO application

-Торіс Construction Operat Cultural heritage Significant adverse effects could occur from piling and any ground remediation required, which may result in the partial removal of prehistoric peat deposits in areas of the Proposed Power and Carbon Capture Site.
+Ongoing assessments will determine whether additional mitigation is required and what biodiversity enhancement measures can be included within the DCO application.
+Cultural heritage Significant adverse effects could occur from piling and any ground remediation required, which may result in the partial removal of prehistoric peat deposits in areas of the Proposed Power and Carbon Capture Site.
 However, further appraisal of the likely presence of these assets will be undertaken with the aim of defining impact avoidance measures.
 With appropriate mitigation, residual effects are likely to be not significant.
-There wi Socio- economics A significant beneficial effect related to direct and indirect employment created by the construction phase of the Project is predicted on the economy.
-No signi
+There will be no significant effects on archaeology and cultural heritage during operation.